Quorum of the Twelve: Members of the Quorum, prior to 1844

-The Church of Jesus Christ of Latter-day Saints (LDS Church)
+LDS Church

 In the LDS Church, the Quorum of the Twelve is officially referred to as the "Quorum of the Twelve Apostles" or "Council of the Twelve Apostles".
 The group normally has a leadership role in the church that is second only to the church's First Presidency.
 The Quorum implicitly follows the First Presidency's policies and pronouncements and its members are chosen by the First Presidency.
 However, when the First Presidency is dissolved—which occurs upon the death of the President of the Church—the Quorum of the Twelve Apostles becomes the church's governing body (led by the President of the Quorum of the Twelve Apostles) until they ordain a new President of the Church and he chooses counselors, which completes the reorganization of the First Presidency.
 Membership in the Quorum of the Twelve is typically a lifetime calling.